makerdao/community/governance/parameter-docs/template.md

 ## Description
 * What is this parameter?
 * How does it fit in with the protocol and surrounding contracts?
+* Is there a simple example that could demonstrate how the parameter works?

 ## Purpose
 * Why does this parameter exist?